Josemaría Escrivá: Prayer

 moves almost exclusively within the circle of the self, of a self that must be great and strong, equipped with pagan virtues, apostolic and Napoleonic.
 That which is most necessary, which is the contemplative rooting of the Word "on good soil" (Matthew 13:8), that which constitutes the aim of the prayers of the saints, of the great founders, the prayer of a Foucauld, is something one will search for in vain here.

 Von Balthasar repeated his negative evaluation of The Way in a television interview from 1984.
 Similar criticism of Escrivá's spirituality has been stated by other commentators: for instance, according to Kenneth L. Woodward, a journalist who specializes in articles about the Catholic Church, "to judge by his writings alone, Escrivá's was an unexceptional spirit, derivative and often banal in his thoughts, personally inspiring, perhaps, but devoid of original insights", whose book The Way reveals "a remarkable narrowness of mind, weariness of human sexuality, and artlessness of expression."
+The Spanish journalist Luis Carandell, who published a critical biography of Escrivá in 1975, described The Way as "in many aspects nothing more than a mediocre imitation of the Exercises of St. Ignatius."